GoogleContainerTools/skaffold/README.md

       have been tested but any Kubernetes cluster will work.

 1. [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
-   -  Configure the current-context with your target cluster for development
+   -  If you're not using Minikube, configure the current-context with your target cluster for development

 1. docker